+What is EVA material?
 In practice, injection molded EVA-based foam is one of the most functional materials currently available to designers.
 For one, it literally expands out of the mold, meaning when the mold is opened, the part pops out.
 That makes it easy to utilize a wide variety of internal undercuts.
 The flexible nature of EVA-based foam is also an asset.
 Molded EVA parts can be used in conjunction with affordable fixtures that ensure a perfectly accurate fit.

 There is also a wide range of durometers available (from softer to harder) that allow for some really interesting design applications.
 Because the material can be molded into sections with varying levels of thickness, it opens up product design and development solutions that are not possible with other materials.
 And in sections where the material is thick, the product’s weight increases only negligibly.

 It’s not just structural features that make EVA-based foam such an appealing material, though.
 EVA-based foam can be customized to give each product a unique look.
 There are many options for surface finish and decoration, including patterns and images.
 These can be molded into the material or applied to the surface of the EVA-based foam as a dip or printed process.
 This allows for a wide range of color choices and contrasting surface textures.